kaeeraa/kaede/src-tauri/README.md

 The `./src` directory contains custom Tauri commands to:

+- Prepare the log file (so that the launcher will not write to the same file on every launch);
 - Get executable file directory;
 - Extract the `.zip` archive contents;
 - Keep a track of how many times launcher was reloaded;